 Some folks use parchment paper for their Fat Head dough, but I find wax paper sticks less.
 You can use either.
 Once the dough is rolled out, simply take of the top sheet of wax paper, invert it into the pan, then peel the remaining sheet of waxed paper off the top.

-The crust for this low carb pizza recipe is precooked before putting on the toppings.
+The crust for this keto pan pizza is precooked before putting on the toppings.
 The crust looked great by itself.
-I’m thinking it would make some awesome bread sticks.
+I'm thinking it would make some awesome bread sticks.

 I plan to try that next to see how it turns out.
 It's a much thicker bread than what I got when I made the garlic cheese bread sticks.

 Carolyn suggested covering the edges of the crust with aluminum foil so they do not become over baked.
 I used a pie crust shield similar to this one which fit perfectly in my cast iron pan.